Music of the Shadow Hearts series: Koudelka Original Soundtrack

 The music for Koudelka was composed by Kikuta, who had previously composed the scores of Secret of Mana, Seiken Densetsu 3 and Soukaigi for Square; he wrote the music alongside his roles as the game's director, producer and writer.
 Kikuta found composing the score the easiest part of development due to mainly working on his own.
 His concept for the musical elements of Koudelka were created alongside the setting and narrative.
 The score was arranged by Kikuta and Nick Ingman.

-To compose the most of the game's tracks, Kikuta used Atari Notator sound software.
+To compose most of the game's tracks, Kikuta used Atari Notator sound software.
 While he found the lack of compression an issue, the better sequencing compared to the software he used for earlier games was very useful when creating the score for the CGI cutscenes.
 Due to there being a smaller amount of music than the average RPG, the score was completed within six months.
 Rather than having looping tracks like his earlier work with Square, the soundtrack of Koudelka used ambient sounds and short tracks related to cutscenes outside of battle themes.
 The game featured influences from church music.
 The opening vocal theme "Requiem" was performed by Catherine Bott, while the ending theme "Ubi Caritas et amor"—taken from a larger composition by Maurice Duruflé—was performed by the London Oratory School.
 Excerpts from the score were used in a CD drama adaptation of the game released in November 1999 by Scitron Digital Contents.

-The soundtrack album for the game, Koudelka Original Soundtrack, was published on December 1, 1999 by Pony Canyon and Scitron Digital Contents, featuring over an hour of music across 34 tracks.
+The soundtrack album for the game, Koudelka Original Soundtrack, was published on December 1, 1999, by Pony Canyon and Scitron Digital Contents, featuring over an hour of music across 34 tracks.
 The album included all tracks from the game, and live versions of three of the battle themes arranged by Naoya Akimoto.
 Harry Simons of Video Game Music Online gave a mixed opinion of the album, praising several tracks but finding the rest either lacking or poorly written.
 RPGFan's Patrick Gann was highly positive about the game's music aside from the live tracks, which he referred to as "a bomb".

 Reviewers of the games were divided about the soundtrack.
 GameSpot's Ike Sato called the soundtrack "simply amazing", and Jake Alley of RPGamer enjoyed most aspects of the music while finding the battle themes clashed with the game's tone.
 David Zdyrko of IGN was unimpressed by the environmental music and called the battle themes "very worst... [that have] ever been used in a console role-playing game."
 Ken Chu, writing for RPGFan, found the soundtrack disappointing compared to Kikuta's previous work.
 Dutch magazine Power Unlimited was particularly scathing, calling the music "a disaster".